Miramar Reservoir

-Miramar Reservoir is a reservoir located in the Scripps Miramar Ranch community of San Diego, California.
+Miramar Reservoir is a reservoir in the Scripps Ranch community of San Diego, California.
 Owned, operated and maintained by the City of San Diego, the reservoir and its 165-foot tall earthen embankment dam were completed in 1960 as part of the second San Diego Aqueduct project.
 Water flowing south to the reservoir originates from both the Colorado River Aqueduct and the California Aqueduct, brought into San Diego by the San Diego County Water Authority.

-The Miramar Reservoir is also a popular recreation site known as Lake Miramar or Miramar Lake to local residents.
+Miramar Reservoir is also a popular recreation site known as Lake Miramar or Miramar Lake to local residents.
 Activities include boating, fishing, picnicking, and the use of an over 5-mile-long trail wrapping around the lake.
-The stretch of the trail over the dam was fenced off for security reasons after the September 11, 2001 attacks, and reopened in 2007.
+The stretch of the trail over the dam was fenced off for security reasons after the September 11 attacks, and reopened in 2007.
 This scenic stretch provides panoramic views of Mira Mesa, Miramar, University City, and other northern San Diego communities.

+The reservoir used to be home to Louie the Goose, a white Chinese goose and therapy goose known and loved by the San Diegan community.
+He was born in 2006 and died in 2022 from an attack by a coyote.

 Miramar Water Treatment Plant

 The Miramar Water Treatment Plant was completed in 1962.
-Approximately 500,000 customers in the northern section of the City are served by the Miramar Reservoir.
+Approximately 500,000 customers in the northern section of the city are served by Miramar Reservoir.
 An upgrade and expansion project to the Miramar Water Treatment Plant began in summer 1998 with construction starting in May 2001.
 The project was completed in 2011.
 The project includes chlorine and ozone disinfection facilities.